modernlabrat/modernlabrat/README.md

 - 👋 Hi, I’m @modernlabrat
 - 👀 I’m interested in Mobile/Web and Game Development
-- 🌱 I’m currently learning Vue3 Framework and ML using Python
+- 🌱 I’m currently building a tech conglomerate
 - 💞️ I’m looking to collaborate on Parsing Web/Mobile Applications
 - 📫 How to reach me www.twitter.com/modernlabrat or www.linkedin.com/modernlabrat